 You want to be an effective advocate for your child with special needs.
 The first step is to understand the laws that are in place to protect children with special needs.
 Federal laws regulate special education services and make sure schools provide accommodations for children with disabilities.
 Almost all states now have anti-bullying laws on the books, as well.
-By understanding these laws and your child’s rights, you’ll know better how to defend him or her against unfair or discriminatory treatment.
+By understanding these laws and your child’s rights, you’ll know better how to ensure your child receives fair and equal access to their education.

 Individuals with Disabilities Education Act